"I need ... see ... Dumbledore ..."

 They proceeded down to the kitchen to give Dobby his new socks.

-Harry is being prompt about keeping his word (having promised himself after the Second Task to buy Dobby a pair of socks for every day of the year), being considerate of a friend (giving Dobby something he'll enjoy), and looking out for Sirius at the same time, as we shall see in a moment.
+Harry is being prompt about keeping his word (having promised himself after the second task to buy Dobby a pair of socks for every day of the year), being considerate of a friend (giving Dobby something he'll enjoy), and looking out for his godfather Sirius at the same time, as we shall see in a moment.

 "Good idea," said Ron.
 "Give Pig something to do."